At the Palace: The Streets of Sin and The Mikado of Jazz — 1928

-Scientifically correct, the Palace ventilation system refreshes you with cooled breezes issued from the ceiling.
+Scientifically correct the Palace ventilation system refreshes you with cooled breezes issued from the ceiling.
 You are not chilled!

-The Palace — “Dallas’ Greatest Entertainment!”
+All at the Palace — “Dallas’ Greatest Entertainment!”
 Enjoyed at a comfortable temperature.

 Photographs (taken in May, 1928) are from the Rene Irene Grage Photograph and Ephemera Collection, 1921-1930s, University of Washington Libraries, Special Collections: more information on the first photo (the view of the theater from across the street) is here; more info on the second photo is here.

 For other posts that show the Palace in this era, see these posts: